gomig/mongoutils/README.md

 deleted := john.IsDeleted()
 ```

+## Schema Versioning

+You can embed `SchemaModel` struct in your model to add `schema_version` int field to your model.

 ## Model Backup Interface

 Backup interface to help backup records only if data changed. `BackupModel` contains following fields: